43615/adc-lang/MANUAL.md

 # Other commands

 - `Xa z → NNz` converts a value into its type discriminant: Boolean is `1`, number is `2`, string is `3`.
 - `NNa w` waits for *a* nanoseconds.
-The actual time may be different depending on platform/scheduling details.
+Actual time may be different depending on platform/scheduling details.
+- `W → NZz`: current system time in nanoseconds from the Unix epoch (1970-01-01 00:00:00 UTC).
+Full precision and monotonicity not guaranteed.
 - `q` quits the ADC interpreter.
 If the [register pointer](#registers) is set, the lowest byte of its integer part is returned as the exit code.
   - `` `q `` is a "hard" quit, which may be handled differently.
   - **CLI:** Soft quit ends the current `-i`/`-e`/`-f` invocation, the exit code is updated by each `q` and returned at the very end.
 Hard quit exits the process immediately using its exit code, discarding any following instruction flags.